 Top Ten Tips Disclaimer

-Progressive disciplinary systems usually include a range of disciplinary measures, including:
+Progressive disciplinary systems usually include a range of disciplinary measures, including two or more of the following steps:

 Documentation is very important for use in justifying a personnel action and defending against claims and lawsuits.
 Keep the following in mind: